 Early identification and understanding of this disorder is HUGE!

-Please understand the "Five Caveats" that Carol Stock Kranowitz points out in her book, The Out-Of-Sync Child about using a checklist such as this.
+Please understand the "Five Caveats" that Carol Stock Kranowitz points out in her book, The Out-of-Sync Child: Recognizing and Coping with Sensory Processing Disorder (The Out-of-Sync Child Series) about using a checklist such as this.
 She writes:

 1. "The child with sensory dysfunction does not necessarily exhibit every characteristic.
 Thus, the child with vestibular dysfunction may have poor balance but good muscle tone."